-- 1. Each year there will be a special executive meeting of the tenured faculty to discuss the progress of untenured faculty.
+Each year there will be a special executive meeting of the tenured faculty to discuss the progress of untenured faculty.
 The purpose of this meeting is to have a free exchange of information to engage all tenured faculty in the mentoring and career development of our young faculty.
 The intention is for the meeting to be informational in nature.
-First-year faculty will be exempt. - a.
-This meeting should occur early in April AFTER ad hoc faculty mentoring committees have met.
-As a consequence the schedule for ad hoc committee meetings should be completed by the end of March. - b.
-At the meeting each ad hoc committee chair or designated committee member will briefly summarize the report of the committee and lead the discussion; faculty will be strongly urged to engage in the discussion. - c.
-During the course of the meeting the ad hoc committee members will make notes as to the tone and key specifics of the discussion. - d.
-A follow-up meeting for each untenured faculty member with his/her respective ad hoc committee may be scheduled for the purpose of conveying praise, comments, concerns etc. - 2.
-If started before July 1, 2019, Assistant Professors nearing the end of their 2nd or 4th years in rank will prepare a binder following university guidelines for review by the P&T committee.
-Those who have already had a 2nd year review will prepare a binder for a 4th year review.
-Those who have not yet at received a 2nd year review get to choose: either a 3rd year review; or, 2nd and 4th year reviews.
+First-year faculty will be exempt.

+- 1. This meeting should occur early in April AFTER ad hoc faculty mentoring committees have met. - 1.
+As a consequence the schedule for ad hoc committee meetings should be completed by the end of March. - 2.
+At the meeting each ad hoc committee chair or designated committee member will briefly summarize the report of the committee and lead the discussion; faculty will be strongly urged to engage in the discussion. - 3.
+During the course of the meeting the ad hoc committee members will make notes as to the tone and key specifics of the discussion. - 4.
+A follow-up meeting for each untenured faculty member with his/her respective ad hoc committee may be scheduled for the purpose of conveying praise, comments, concerns etc.